 But what makes USPS Forever stamps different from other stamps?
 Are they worth using?
 Let’s find out.

-Simply put, Forever postage stamps are valid forever.
+Forever postage stamps are valid forever.
 Known generically as non-denominated postage or non-value indicator (NVI) postage stamps, they do not show a monetary value.
-The U.S. Postal Service debuted its first Forever stamp in 2007.
+The United States Postal Service debuted its first Forever stamp in 2007.
 They are valid on First Class® letters.

-Not showing the monetary value on the stamp does not mean it is free; it simply means that you can still use it when the cost of postage increases without having to stick additional stamps on your envelope.
+Not showing the monetary value on the stamp does not mean it is free; it means that you can still use it when the cost of postage increases without having to stick additional stamps on your envelope.

 In other words, a Forever stamp is a way to lock in a postage rate now for future use.
 Its value remains the same as the current value of a single First Class stamp, regardless of how much postage increases over time.
-Essentially, they are stamps that never expire.
+They are stamps that never expire.

 How Do Forever Stamps Work?

 Forever stamps are not unique to the United States – a variation of them is used in many countries worldwide, including Canada, India, New Zealand and several countries in Western Europe.

-Global Forever stamps all tend to work in the same ways in that they create convenience for consumers and save money for the postal service industry.
+Global Forever stamps all tend to work in the same way in that they create convenience for consumers and save money for the postal service industry.

-The main reason behind USPS offering this type of postage stamp is that it can reduce the costs to print excess top-up stamps.
+The USPS offers this type of postage stamp to reduce the costs to print excess top-up stamps.
 These low-value stamps (at values of one cent or two cents) supplement old stamps that no longer equal the current amount necessary for standard postage.
 These kinds of stamps often cost more to print than they are worth.
 USPS Forever stamps alleviate this need, which ultimately saves the postal service money.

 What Are the Benefits of Forever Stamps?